tokkonopapa/WordPress-IP-Geo-Block/README.md

 4. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against burst access within a short time.

-5. Custom validation function can be added using predefined filter hook with `add_filter()`.
+5. Custom validation function can be added by `add_filter()` with predefined filter hook.

 ### Installation: